Bofill Taller De Arquitectura 1968 Kafka Sant Pere De Ribes Image 14 Copy

 Kafka’s Castle

 Franz Kafka’s final novel takes place in the shadows of a mysterious castle, with matrix-like grounds that keep it perpetually beyond the reach of outsiders (despite the protagonist’s best efforts).
-Roughly forty years after The Castle was published, something similar to this mountainous architectural setting was created in Sitges Bay, a deep-purple compound of nine-hundred dwellings.
+Roughly forty years after The Castle was published, something similar to this mountainous architectural setting was created in Sitges Bay, in the form of a deep-purple compound of nine-hundred dwellings.

 A second idea important to the design of these dwellings came from avant-garde British architectural group Archigram in the form of their Plug-In City: a conceptual city of modular, prefabricated homes that could be inserted into a kind of high-rise infrastructural mega-machine.
 Translating this into a model for housing, the self-contained apartments of Kafka’s Castle “plug” into central access towers in the same manner, but also incorporate certain aspects of the traditional Mediterranean neighbourhood – an approach the Taller had tested with Barrio Gaudí and developed with hindsight – to create a greater foundation for community life.